 Prop 64: The Adult Use of Marijuana Act

-Our Bakersfield Drug Crime Attorneys Can Help You
+Our Bakersfield Drug Crime Attorney Can Help You

 Prop 64, which was approved by California voters in November 2016, officially

 legalized the use of recreational marijuana in the golden state.
 However,

 this law isn’t black and white.
 Some marijuana usage is still illegal,

 and California users should make sure they fully understand the provisions

 under the new rule, called the Adult Use of Marijuana Act, or face legal